-Finally there, Christine walked down behind me to the dark patio of the place, while Jules and Charlie grabbed their gear.
-I introduced Christine to the owner and his daughter and within a moment they all burst out in French.
+Christine arrived and walked down behind me to the dark patio of the place, while Jules and Charlie grabbed their gear.
+I introduced Christine to the owner and his daughter and within a moment they all burst out in French excitedly.

 I don't want to sound trite, but sometimes when you're tired, you just need to walk a little further down that dark road, because the ending may surprise you.